incmve/Itho-WIFI-remote/README.md

 ```
 OTA updates work with .bin files!

+I am not a programmer!!
 Use at your own RISK!!